samuelroland/dme/docs/paradigm-analysis-pres.typ

 #slide(title: "Recap of the magic")[
   Borrow checker enforced rules
   - Only one mutable reference at a time
-  - Or several immutables references
+  - Or several immutable references
   - References must always be valid

   Why Rust ?